10 Best Cheeses for Nachos

 3. El Mexicano Queso Fresco Casero

 Authentic Mexican queso fresco (cheese from fresh cream) is a soft, gooey cheese that can still crumble.
 It is traditionally used crushed over nachos soft tortillas.
 The crumbs are full of salty flavor.
-Queso fresco is not just “any” cheese.
+Queso fresco is not just “any” nacho cheese.
 You may only be able to get really good ones at Latin markets, retailers with international food sections, or shop for it online.

 The ingredients are simple: fresh cream, salt, milk.
 This is a salty, non-spicy, cheese.
-You can crumble it over nachos, melt it into a queso, or heat up the crumbles and mix it with crushed nachos.
+You can crumble it over nachos, melt it into a queso, or heat up the crumbles and mix them with crushed nachos.
 The big crumbs feel dry to the touch, so cooking with it is fun.
 Expect a salty, creamy, and savory finish in a beautiful, ivory white colored cheese that is fun to eat.

 2. El Mexicano Cotija Cheese

-Similarly to Queso Fresco, this other crumbling cheese is aged, salty, a bit more granular and drier than queso fresco.
+Similarly to Queso Fresco, this other crumbling cheese for nachos is aged, salty, a bit more granular and drier than queso fresco.
 It also does not tend to soften easily.
 Cotija cheese is really traditional, unlike other cheeses you may see in a Mexican restaurant.
 You can find Cotija in Latin markets, international food sections and major retailers.